hanyu1774/random-crypto-password-generator/README.md

 No dependencies required before using it.
 The executable is already in native mashine code and self-contained.
 See "Releases" on the right.

 This application is compiled into native machine code (AoT compilation) rather than using IL.
 This ensures more efficiency.
-Also, this application is self-contained and doesn't any pre-installed dependencies in order to run.
+The application is self-contained and doesn't need any pre-installed dependencies in order to run.

 # Done optimizations